Noah (2014 film): Christian and Jewish response

 The film generated controversy among some Christians, who took issue with how the story was portrayed.
 This controversy primarily centered on the film's use of extra-biblical, non-canonical, and Jewish sources as inspiration for elements of the script, rather than just the book of Genesis (in particular, the film heavily incorporated elements of the Book of Enoch's version of the story of the flood, including, but not limited to, the presence of Nephilim).
 Some disliked the film because God is not mentioned by name, being referred to instead as "the Creator".
 Ken Ham and Ray Comfort, both young-Earth creationists, objected to the film, with the latter apologist creating his own documentary, Noah and the Last Days, as a response.
-Jerry Johnson, president of the National Religious Broadcasters, did not like the director's depiction of Noah as the "first environmentalist", calling the film's "insertion of the extremist environmental agenda" a major concern.
-Aronofsky angered many in the religious community by stating that his version of Noah was the "least-biblical biblical film ever made".

 Producer Scott Franklin told Entertainment Weekly that "Noah is a very short section of the Bible with a lot of gaps, so we definitely had to take some creative expression in it.
 But I think we stayed very true to the story and didn't really deviate from the Bible, despite the six-armed angels."
-Kevin Hall, professor of biblical and theological studies and the Ida Elizabeth and J.W.
-Hollums chair of Bible at Oklahoma Baptist University, observed that "the story in Genesis is extremely concise, so some creativity with the tale—especially by Hollywood—is hardly a surprise."
+Kevin Hall, professor of biblical and theological studies and the Ida Elizabeth and J. W. Hollums chair of Bible at Oklahoma Baptist University, observed that "the story in Genesis is extremely concise, so some creativity with the tale—especially by Hollywood—is hardly a surprise."